 - Highlights of Cambodia & Laos 9 days

 Destination: Siem Reap, Luang Prabang, Vientiane

-Overview: If you would like to experience a truly Southeast Asia, this tour is a right choice for you.
-As home to the once-powerful Khmer Empire, you shouldn’t miss Angkor temples, among of which, Angkor Wat is protected as one of Southeast Asia’s most impressive UNESCO World Heritage Sites while visiting Cambodia.
+Overview: If you would like to experience truly Southeast Asia, this tour is the right choice for you.
+As home to the once-powerful Khmer Empire, you shouldn’t miss Angkor temples, among which, Angkor Wat is protected as one of Southeast Asia’s most impressive UNESCO World Heritage Sites while visiting Cambodia.

 Laos retains many of the traditions that have disappeared in a frenzy of development elsewhere in the region.
-You will visit the country capital – Vientiane and magical Luang Prabang.
+You will visit the country’s capital – Vientiane and magical Luang Prabang.